How to get Uncle Sam to pay for your ADA elevator upgrade.

 What is the Tax Credit Incentive?

-Purchase and installation of elevators, porch lifts and stair lift equipment.
-Important: new construction costs cannot be used for this tax credit.
+The purchase and installation of new elevators, porch lifts and stair lift equipment cannot be used for this tax credit.
 It can be used only for alterations to existing buildings to comply with

 Tax Credit Limitations

 The amount of the tax credit is equal to half of the qualified access expenditures in a year.
 The maximum expenditure for one year is $10,250 minus the first $250 of expenditures.
 The

 maximum tax credit available is limited to $5,000 per year.